BitcoinQnA/Bitcoiner.Guide/azteco.md

 If you order your voucher from Azteco through the pay-in-person option, you can read the following regarding fees: **7% commission + processing fee applies.
 Processing fees: Europe & Latin America $1.00 USD - Africa $0.00 USD**

 ### Can I sell vouchers?
 Yes!
 As a buisness owner you can offer Azteco vouchers to your customers.
 It opens up a new form of revenue for your business and attracts Bitcoiners in your area.
+You do not interact with bitcoin or have to worry about the exchange rate; instead, you simply print vouchers from your top-up balance.

 You need to open an account with Azteco to become a vendor.
 This involves signing up and providing certain documents such as proof of residence, ID and selfie.